Image default

 How to Get to Dolen Village in the Rhodope Mountains

-I’ve also filmed a short video of Dolen during my visit.
+I’ve also filmed a short video of Dolen village during my visit.
 Subtitles are included, so you can follow along easily.
 Take a look if you’re curious!

 Panoramic view of Dolen village in the Rhodope Mountains

-The Two Faces of Dolen Village
+The Two Faces of Dolen: Ancient and Modern

 Old streets of Dolen village, Western Rhodopes

-The road twists toward the village square, where grandmothers and grandfathers sit outside their homes.Conversation comes easily, and locals talk about Dolen’s vibrant past — when the school overflowed with children and the maternity ward bustled with life.
-There used to be a veterinary service and a post office.
-Now, those buildings sit empty, and the roughly 30 year-round residents are mostly retirees who watch curious visitors with gentle interest.
+The road twists toward the village square, where local elders sit outside their homes.
+Conversation comes easily here, and residents often talk about Dolen’s vibrant past.
+For instance, the school once overflowed with children.
+Today, only about 30 year-round residents remain, mostly retirees who watch visitors with gentle interest.

-The Stone Houses of Dolen
+The Stone Houses of Dolen Village

 How the People of Dolen Built Their Church